thk2b/algebra/README.md

 ## Parser
 The parser, defined in `src/core/parse/`, takes a list of tokens and produces a syntax tree.
-It analyses operation precedence, and handles parentheses.
+It handles operation precedence, and parentheses.

 ## Higher level funcitons
 Then, higher level functions, such as `calculate`, `reduce` or `solve` are defined on the parse tree.
 These are public facing functions that use the core internally.